 Well, there’s now an app called WebCast.
-It will allow users of both iOS and Android devices cast their screen via Wi-Fi or mobile data connection so they can get access without connecting cables from computer monitors!
+It will allow users of both iOS and Android devices to cast their screen via Wi-Fi or mobile data connection so they can get access without connecting cables from computer monitors!
 The process is also faster because it doesn’t have quite the lag typically seen when mirroring through Windows with Chrome or MiraCast.

 Here’s how to get Facebook and Watch on Roku by casting from iOs or Android: